In the histology lab

 The University of Queensland in Brisbane, Australia

-Traveling around the world on ships working as a marine naturalist.
+Favourite thing to do in science Traveling around the world on ships working as a marine naturalist.
 It combines everything I love – the ocean, traveling, having a good laugh, and talking science!

 My Typical Day